davidjwise151/maintenance-tracker-app/README.md

    - Backend: `npm run dev` (auto-restarts with nodemon)
    - Frontend: `npm start`

 5. **Testing:**
    - Register and log in to create users.
    - Tasks are stored securely in the database.
+   - Use the Completed Tasks Report to verify reporting and filtering features.

 ---